flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 #### Calibration of desk
 One of the first tasks that needs to be solved by the VR player, is the calibration of a real-world desk.
-This does not only ensure that the player gets familiar with the virtual environment and the controls of the game it is also vital for the subsequent gameplay.
+This does not only ensure that the player gets familiar with the virtual environment and the controls of the game, it is also vital for the subsequent gameplay.
 Since we included a table in the real-world as a haptic element, we needed to make sure that the player is always protected while walking and teleporting around the environment freely.
 Therefore, we installed safe walls around the virtual table that prevented the player from bumping into the table.